ilovebrooklyn99/odin-recipes/README.md

 For now, it won't look pretty because this is just to brush up on HTML fundies; I will come back to make things pretty with CSS.

+It's been a week and I just started!